Eric D. Evans

 The Laboratory focuses on advanced technology development and system prototyping for national security needs.
 Laboratory-sponsored programs include work for the military services and other government agencies, such as the Defense Advanced Research Projects Agency (DARPA), National Oceanic and Atmospheric Administration (NOAA), National Aeronautics and Space Administration (NASA), and the Federal Aviation Administration (FAA).
 The Laboratory has 3800 employees whose backgrounds include electrical engineering, physics, mathematics, and computer science.

-Dr. Evans is currently the chair of the Defense Science Board (DSB).
+Evans is currently the chair of the Defense Science Board (DSB).
 As a member of the DSB since 2009, he has served on several studies, including as co-leader of Task Forces on Improvised Explosive Devices and Cyber Security, and Reliability in a Digital Cloud.
 He has been an advisor to the U.S. Strategic Command Senior Advisory Group and a member of the Massport Security Advisory Council.
-From 2012 to 2018, he was the Chair of the Board of Directors for the National GEM Consortium, an organization that provides fellowships to underrepresented minorities pursuing graduate degrees in science, technology, engineering, and mathematics (STEM) fields.
+From 2012 to 2018, he was the chair of the board of directors for the National GEM Consortium, an organization that provides fellowships to underrepresented minorities pursuing graduate degrees in science, technology, engineering, and mathematics (STEM) fields.
 He previously served as a member of the Los Alamos and Lawrence Livermore National Laboratory Nuclear Mission Committee.

-From 1999 through 2006, Dr. Evans was the Division Head of Lincoln Laboratory's Air and Missile Defense Technology Division.
+From 1999 through 2006, Evans was the head of Lincoln Laboratory's Air and Missile Defense Technology Division.
 He was responsible for programs associated with air and missile defense architectures, sensor technology, automatic target recognition, open systems architectures, and measurements at the Reagan Test Site in the Marshall Islands.